PlayeRom/flightgear-addon-canvas-skeleton/README.md

 This skeleton favors object-oriented programming (one class per file, with each class having a single responsibility), but you can also write procedural code and put 5K lines in one file – if that's what you're comfortable with :) Methods and class members intended to be private or protected start with an underscore `_`.
 Nasal doesn't enforce this like C++, but it helps clarify the code's intent.

 This add-on includes many files you might find unnecessary.
-For example, the entire `nasal/Utils` directory contains helper classes you don't have to use.
+For example, the entire `/nasal/Utils` directory contains helper classes you don't have to use.
 These are mostly wrappers for FlightGear functions that make them easier to work with, but you can safely do without them.

+## Features in brief

+1. Automatic recognition and loading of add-on Nasal files into the appropriate namespaces (with an exclusion list if necessary).
+2. Ability to add a menu for restarting add-on Nasal files without having to change repository files.
+3. Ability to define keys for the multi-key command to restart add-on Nasal files without having to change repository files.
+4. A mechanism for checking whether there is a new version of your add-on to inform users about it.
+5. Base classes for Canvas windows that are created and destroyed on demand (Transient dialog), as well as created once during simulator startup (Persistent dialog).
+And examples of how to use them.

 ## Reload add-on and `.env` file

-One significant change is not using a hard-coded menu item to reload the add-on.
-After spending many hours developing add-ons for FlightGear, I realized I needed a solution that wouldn't interfere with the repository and wouldn't require me to constantly remember not to commit the `addon-menubar-items.xml` file with an uncommented reload menu item.
+One significant feature is not using a hard-coded menu item to reload the add-on's Nasal files.
+After spending many hours developing add-ons for FlightGear, I realized I needed a solution that wouldn't interfere with the repository and wouldn't require me to constantly remember not to commit the `/addon-menubar-items.xml` file with an uncommented reload menu item.

 To solve this, I implemented a mechanism inspired by other frameworks – an `.env` file for local configuration that isn't added to the repository (the `.env` file is listed in `.gitignore`).
 If you create an `.env` file (copy `.env.example` as a starting point), you can set the variable `DEV_MODE=true` and `RELOAD_MENU=true`.
 This will automatically and programmatically add a **Dev Reload** menu item, allowing you to reload the add-on's Nasal files without restarting the simulator.
-Or then you can use `:Yacs` multi-key (or set another combination) to restart add-on Nasal files.

-The files in the `nasal/Utils/Dev` folder handle this functionality, so you'll need to keep them if you want to use this mechanism.

-You MUST also update the value of `_MAIN_MENU_LABEL` in `nasal/Utils/Dev/DevReloadMenu.nas` file to match the name of your main menu label.
+You can also use the multi-key command (default `:Yacs`) to restart the Nasal files of the add-on, which is defined in the `.env` file as `RELOAD_MULTIKEY_CMD="Yacs"`.
+Of course, you should change the keys to your own.
+I adopted the notation `Y`, as in FlightGear this key means "Development", then I adopted `a` from "addons", and then at least one key from the name of the add-on.
+By default, we have `cs` from the name "Canvas Skeleton", but you should change it to the name of your add-on.

+Please note that when entering a multi-key command, suggestions do not work.

+If you're not interested in this at all and don't want the add-on to load the Nasal classes associated with the `.env` file, you can disable this mechanism entirely.
+In the `/Config.nas` file, set the `Config.dev.useEnvFile` field to `false`.

 ## Canvas Dialog